 Expert career guidance

-- 98% of our postgraduate research graduates who were working in the UK were in highly skilled employment 15 months after the end of their course (HESA Graduate Outcomes Survey, 2020).
+of our postgraduate research students were in highly skilled employment 15 months after their graduation

-- 95% of our postgraduate taught graduates who were working in the UK were in highly skilled employment 15 months after the end of their course (HESA Graduate Outcomes Survey, 2020).
+of our postgraduate taught students were in highly skilled employment 15 months after their graduation

 Wherever you are in your career journey, our team of professional careers advisers can help.
 We can provide you with personal, subject-specific guidance on everything from skills development and job searches to interview preparation and practical help.
 We will work with you to help you plan your career and prepare you for the recruitment process in your desired industry.

 Our online platform provides 24/7 support to help you with self-development, career planning and research, and as a postgraduate student, you will have access to a careers account where you can book appointments and events, and search for graduate employment opportunities with organisations recruiting directly from Cardiff University.

-Our Doctoral Academy is the hub of interdisciplinary postgraduate researcher activities at Cardiff University.
-It is a central source for researchers to access personal, professional and research skills development workshops, as well as a range of interdisciplinary community events and funding opportunities, all within a dedicated space.
+Our Doctoral Academy is the hub of interdisciplinary postgraduate research activities at Cardiff University.
+It is a central source for postgraduate research students to access personal, professional and research-related learning events, as well as a range of interdisciplinary community events and funding opportunities, all within a dedicated space.

 As a postgraduate research student at Cardiff University you can also benefit from regular cross-school activities that enable networking in a stimulating research environment, and you will also have the opportunity to take part in annual student-led conferences and other research showcase events.

 There are so many reasons to love Cardiff – especially for students.
 It’s regularly listed as one of the most affordable university cities in the UK, and came fourth in the 2021 Natwest Student Living Index for monthly rental costs, but that’s not all: as well as a huge variety of clubs and societies to get involved in alongside your academic studies, there are also exceptional facilities and a range of student support to benefit from while you’re here.